BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 TODO - Link to this from JS code doc.
 TODO - Create JS events and add to the js public events doc.

-TODO - Document the JS API.

-TODO - Add testing coverage

 **Warning: This API is currently in development and may change without notice.**

 This document covers the JavaScript API for the (newer Lexical-based) WYSIWYG editor.
-This API is custom-built, and designed to abstract the internals of the editor away to provide a stable interface for performing common customizations.
+This API is built and designed to abstract the internals of the editor away to provide a stable interface for performing common customizations.

 Only the methods and properties documented here are guaranteed to be stable **once this API